 1. Do I know this Jesus?
-My heart is gripped by the haunting thought that many who gathered for services a week ago on Easter, many who even profess to know Jesus, know a different Jesus than the One we've seen this morning in John 1.
+My heart is gripped by the sobering thought that many who are attending church services this month, including those who profess to know Jesus, know a different Jesus than the One we've seen this morning in John 1.

 Perhaps it's true of you.

-Is this the Jesus you know, the eternal Logos, the Life-bringer and Light-bearer, the Lord of the universe?
+Is this the Jesus you know, the eternal Logos, the Lifebringer and Light-bearer?
 Do you know Him?